Shopping and Facility Update

 ***Any person who cannot medically tolerate wearing a face mask/covering should speak to a Coop paid staff member before entering the building.

-The face mask or covering must completely cover the nose and mouth at all times.
-It should also tuck under the chin for maximum protection.
-Types of face coverings can include a paper or disposable mask, a cloth mask, a neck gaiter, a scarf, a bandana, or a religious face covering.
+- The face mask or covering must completely cover the nose and mouth at all times.
+It should also tuck under the chin and fit snugly but comfortably against the side of the face for maximum protection.

-Face masks or coverings with an exhalation valve are not allowed.
+- Face masks with exhalation valves.
 Anyone wearing a face mask with an exhalation valve will be offered another face covering or mask to wear inside the Coop.
 Guidance from New York City and the CDC prohibits the use of face masks/coverings with exhalation valves because they allow respiratory drops to pass through the valve.
 Escaping droplets put others at risk and we need to do our best to protect each other.

 General Sanitizing and Hygiene Protocols